 To make the wrap-around wire look more realistic, just flatten the telephone wire with a hammer.
 This creates some nice looking flat metal bands.
 This project should give you some ideas.
 I bet there’re people out there who can do it much better than I. Please, share your ideas and pictures.

 All the best

-That’s all this time folks.
+That’s all this edition of model trains tips and ideas.
 Hope you’ve enjoyed them as much as me.

 And best of all, I have a stack more that I’ve uncovered too – but they’ll have to wait until next time.